slateci/minislate/README.md

 For a more detailed description of each MiniSLATE command view [COMMANDS.md](https://github.com/slateci/minislate/blob/master/COMMANDS.md)

+## Updating the application catalog

+Run `./minislate helm repo update` to force an update of the application catalog.

 ## Internal Details
 MiniSLATE is a docker-compose orchestrated standard SLATE deployment (with a couple performance tweaks for personal machines).